knopsmedia/gunrat-gunfire/INSTALL.md

 ### Update Product Information

 This command is lighter than `download-product-info.php` and faster.

 Use it to keep your product information up-to-date by running this command regularly.
+Tested with 2GB of RAM.

 ```
 $ php -dmemory_limit=2G update-product-info.php